 What is this?

-The items presented here are works collected over the years that I revisit and want to make available to others.
+It is a personal collection of items collected over the years that I revisit and want to make available to others.
 Some of these can be found elsewhere online but many others can only be found here, or are in danger of disappearing due to link rot, obfuscation, old digital containers and codecs, or other forms of digital brittleness.
+Items are also in the collection of the Internet Archive whenever possible.

 What items can be found in the ➘Dig Archive?